Jerusalem and Antioch, 40s CE

 He said: Do you see these great buildings?
 Not one stone will be left upon another that will not be torn down.
 There will be wars, and famine, and pestilence.
 And yet that is only the beginning.

-Daniel wrote: After the death of the Messiah, the people will come from a foreign king who will destroy the city and the temple.
-He will bring an abomination that causes desolation, a lawlessness that destroys.
+Daniel wrote: After the death of the Messiah, the people of a foreign king will come and destroy the city and the temple.
+He will bring an Abomination that causes desolation, a Lawlessness that destroys.

-Daniel wrote: His armies will occupy the temple and the fortress and desecrate them.
+Daniel wrote: His armies will occupy and desecrate the temple and the fortress.
 They will place there the Abomination that causes desolation, a Lawlessness that destroys.
-That king will do whatever he wants, he will exalt himself above every god and speak terrible words against the Most High.
+That king will do as he pleases, he will exalt himself above every god and speak terrible words against the Most High.

-Daniel wrote: Then the angel Michael, that great prince who stands before the children of God, will arise.
-Just when the distress is greater than ever before in the history of mankind, the people will be delivered.
+Daniel wrote: Then Michael, the great prince who stands before the children of God's people, will arise.
+Just when the distress is greater than ever before in human history, the people will be delivered.
 The dead will rise and the righteous will shine like stars in the sky.

-There were sufficient points of reference in the proclamation of the kingdom of God by John the Baptist and Jesus to interpret Caligula's actions as the last convulsions of evil in view of the coming of the heavenly Lord.
-There were also sufficient similarities between Caligula's plans and the prophecies of Daniel to relate them to Jesus.
-With this, I suspect, Caligula unwittingly gave an enormous impetus to the development of ideas about the "end times" among the followers of Jesus, culminating 50 years later in the book of Revelation.
+There were sufficient points of reference in John the Baptist's and Jesus' proclamation of the kingdom of God to interpret Caligula's actions as the last convulsions of evil in view of the coming of the heavenly Lord.
+There were also enough similarities between Caligula's plans and the prophecies of Daniel to relate them to Jesus.
+With this, I suspect, Caligula unwittingly gave a huge impetus to the development of ideas about an "end of time" among the followers of Jesus, culminating 50 years later in the book of Revelation.

 What does God want?